EKO ‘Safety Racer'

 The car is assembled from parts using plan sheets and cutting templates.

-The build manual and pattern pack costs £18.oo with £4.20 for UK recorded delivery postage..
+The build manual and pattern pack costs £25.oo including UK recorded delivery postage..

 The EKO 'Safety Racer'.
 Shown below at 'Mock-up' stage.

 A plan and pattern car for children, depending on their size up to about 10 years.
-The plans cost £18 with £4.20 for postage. (£22.20) The idea behind the bargain package is that you can source the parts you'll need locally where ever you live (within reason) However, if you live in the middle of the Namibian desert or similar, you might want to use the bargain Package with all the fiddly bits, nuts, bolts etc. It will save you hours finding the right shelf at your local hardware shop or even the hardware shop itself. ( If you are in the Namibian desert you might want to modify the design, ask John.)
+The plans cost £25 including UK postage.
+The idea behind the bargain package is that you can source the parts you'll need locally where ever you live (within reason) However, if you live in the middle of the Namibian desert or similar, you might want to use the bargain Package with all the fiddly bits, nuts, bolts etc. It will save you hours finding the right shelf at your local hardware shop or even the hardware shop itself. ( If you are in the Namibian desert you might want to modify the design, ask John.
+Postage might be higher too.)

-You can buy the plans for £22.20, think about it and then buy the parts as you wish.
+You can buy the plans for £25 and think about it... and then, after due consideration, buy the parts as you wish.
 Buying the parts from us will save you a deal of looking, shopping and general strife, but you may want to buy some and self source others.
-The blue button links to the parts page so you can see what is available and its cost.
+The blue button links to the parts page so you can see what is available and the cost.